tbadtmr/AncientConnections_Project/README.md

 - `numpy >= 1.24`
 - `plotly >= 6.0`

-To ensure full compatibility and reproducibility, it is recommended to sett up a new Conda environment:
+To ensure full compatibility and reproducibility, it is recommended to set up a new Conda environment:

 ```bash
 conda create -n ancient_connections python=3.9